-i use a playstation pad to play oldschool games on my pc (using zsnes emulator) ive got one of those little usb convertor thingies so the playstation pad gets recognised as a regular joystick by my machine..
+I use a playstation pad to play oldschool games on my pc (using zsnes emulator) ive got one of those little usb convertor thingies so the playstation pad gets recognised as a regular joystick by my machine..

-but I wanted to use it as a midi controller.
+But I wanted to use it as a midi controller.

-there are three things you need
+There are three things you need

-you need to install all of them
+You need to install all of them.

 mjoy is a little program that takes the input from any joystick and puts it out to a midi port. midi-yoke is a program that makes an internal midi patchbay so that you dont need to mess with loads of cables. midi-ox is a program that lets you see midi messages (not really needed, but it helps.)

-once they are installed open up midi-ox
+Once they are installed open up midi-ox

-if you move a midi controller thats connected to your midi in port then you will get something like this
+If you move a midi controller thats connected to your midi in port then you will get something like this

-that just shows the midi control messages from your keyboard or whatever you pressed (it wont work with the joypad yet !)
+That just shows the midi control messages from your keyboard or whatever you pressed (it wont work with the joypad yet !)

-leave midi-ox open and open up MJOY
+Leave midi-ox open and open up MJOY

-i picked the input for my joypad to be midi yoke 1 and the output to be midi yoke 2 (dont let them be the same thing, or it complains)
+I picked the input for my joypad to be midi yoke 1 and the output to be midi yoke 2 (dont let them be the same thing, or it complains)

 a little explination of this program – there are buttons for